Cham0i/AD-DNS-troubleshooting/README.md

 ![alt text](https://github.com/Cham0i/Understanding-DNS/blob/main/DNS_pics/15.png)

-If we check our cache again, we will see nothing; and if we ping cnn again, we will ping the correct IP Address.
+If we check our cache again, we will see nothing; and if we ping "cnn" again, we will ping the correct IP Address.

 ![alt text](https://github.com/Cham0i/Understanding-DNS/blob/main/DNS_pics/16.png)

+### CNAME Demonstration

 Just for bonus practice, we can also demonstrate how CNAME records work.
-First we will go back to our records and create a CNAME record.
+First, we will go back to our records and create a CNAME record.

 ![alt text](https://github.com/Cham0i/Understanding-DNS/blob/main/DNS_pics/17.png)